 As I mention throughout the site, achieving an accurate diagnosis is absolutely the most important part of recovering from sciatica.
 Once this is accomplished, you should be on the road to a better life in no time.

 However, just remember that life always brings new challenges and even a correct diagnosis leading to successful treatment might not provide permanent relief.
-For those who are interested in achieving long-term success in resolving pain, I detail the methods of ending pain forever in my peer-acclaimed self-help book.
+For those who are interested in achieving long-term success in resolving sciatica, we detail the methods of ending pain forever in our peer-acclaimed pain relief program.